 There are differences in biomechanics seen in athletes running at various speeds, due to the differences in effort exerted (e.g. amount of vertical oscillation), but most of the facets of good technique are always the same.

-How do I improve my Running Technique?
+How do I improve my Technique?

 There are five basic parts to a running action, which need to be considered.
 Some coaches may simplify this or break it down further, but here we'll consider the actions listed.

-Try to remember these elements with the mantra below and then learn how to apply each one
+Try to remember these elements with the mantra below and then learn how to apply each one in more depth here

 It is extremely difficult to work on each of these effectively whilst running which is one of the reasons why Drills are so important.
-We can perform drills to isolate different techniques for parts of the running action and improve it before putting it all back together as a proper complete action.
+We can perform drills to isolate different techniques for parts of the action and improve it before putting it all back together as a proper complete action.

 Note how the movement is done by his arms and legs - there is little wasted energy in vertical movements of his head and hips.
 Coaches often achieve this aim by telling athletes to keep their hips up high, to avoid them dropping and the athlete then having to use valuable energy to lift their bodies back up again.